Megan L Shaw, PhD

-- ASSOCIATE PROFESSOR Microbiology
+- ADJUNCT ASSOCIATE PROFESSOR | Microbiology

 Watch a video featuring the Microbiology and Virology PhD Graduate School Program.

 BSc (Med)Honors, University of Cape Town

 The Shaw laboratory is interested in the interactions that occur between RNA viruses and their hosts at the molecular level and how this knowledge may be used for understanding viral pathogenesis and for developing new antiviral drugs.
 The research involves basic molecular biology and virology techniques combined with RNAi, proteomics and high-throughput screening of small molecular weight compounds.

 Our major focus is on identifying new antivirals for influenza virus as well as host proteins that are required by the virus and therefore may serve as novel drug targets.
 Another interest of the Shaw lab is the host antiviral response and specifically the mechanisms that viruses use to block this response.
 One virus of particular interest to us is Nipah virus, with is a highly pathogenic, emerging paramyxovirus.
 Nipah virus encodes multiple proteins that inhibit the antiviral response and our goal is to determine their mechanisms of action and their individual contributions to virus pathogenesis.